What is Ascher syndrome?

 Ascher syndrome is characterised by persistent swelling of the lip and eyelids, and sometimes by nontoxic thyroid enlargement.

 It was first described in 1920 by Dr. Ascher, an ophthalmologist in Prague.
 It is also sometimes called blepharochalasis and double lip.

 Ascher syndrome is rare.
-It appears to have no prevalence by gender, age, sex or geographical area.
+It appears to have no prevalence by sex, age, sex or geographical area.

 The exact cause of Ascher syndrome is unknown.
 If acquired, swelling of the lips and eyelids is usually due to trauma.
 If congenital, it stems from some developmental anomaly.

 The three salient characteristics of Ascher syndrome include: